 An HVAC technician inspects your air conditioner to find places where adjustments, cleaning, and tune-ups will prevent repairs later on.
 Maintenance can prevent 85% of the repairs an air conditioner may need over its service life.
 Think of how much you’ll save, both in time and money.

 You can expect to see a rise in your electrical bills during the summer.
 The AC’s compressor takes a large amount of electrical power to run.
 But if the system is dirty and wearing down because it hasn’t received skilled attention from an air conditioning professional, it will drain more power.
 Maintenance keeps those bills from rising out of control.

 Peace of mind

 A well-maintained air conditioner is one that probably won’t break down when it’s needed the most.
 When you start your summer with an AC that’s gotten pro treatment, you can relax knowing you have a reliable system.

 With most AC systems, the warranty only stays current if the system has professional maintenance each year.
 Keeping your warranty current protects you from a possible “lemon,” an air conditioner that fails early because of a manufacturer’s flaw.

 We’re the Des Moines, IA, HVAC contractor to call when it’s time for regular cooling equipment maintenance.
 We offer Gold Club Membership to take care of both your air conditioning and heating systems.
-You’ll receive high-performance tune-ups plus other benefits: no trip charge or diagnostic fees, priority customer scheduling, a 10% discount on the bottom line for heating and cooling services, and a 100% satisfaction guarantee.
+You’ll receive high-performance tune-ups plus other benefits: priority customer scheduling, a 10% discount on the bottom line for heating and cooling services, and a 100% satisfaction guarantee.